ParisTravelPlanner.com Logo Arc de Triomphe, Paris, France

 Beneath the arch burns an eternal flame for France's Unknown Soldier, and a gigantic tricolor flag usually hangs from the arch.
 At night, with floodlights bathing the great monument in soft light, you can truly feel that the arch embodies some of the greatness of French civilization.

 After you've gazed at it from the periphery of the vast Place Charles de Gaulle, use the underground passages to reach the arch at the center of the busy traffic circle.
-Buy your ticket, then climb the 284 stairs to the top (no elevator/lift), 50 meters (164 feet) above the paving stones.
+Buy your ticket, then climb the 284 stairs to the top, 50 meters (164 feet) above the paving stones.

 Visit on a sunny day if possible.
-Morning is the best time to get good photos of the Eiffel Tower, as the side you see will be sunlit then.
+Morning is the best time to get good photos of the Eiffel Tower, which is due south of the Arc de Tromphe.
+The east and part of the north side of the tower will be sunlit then.
 Dusk, when the lights are coming on all over Paris, is also a good time for photos in general.

 At the top on the terrace, look southeast down the avenue des Champs-Élysées to see the Place de la Concorde in the distance, and just beyond it the Jardins des Tuileries, the Arc de Triomphe du Carrousel, and the palais du Louvre.

 Look northwest to see the Grande Arche de la Défense, a 300,000-ton open cube which houses an office complex.
-This gargantuan monument is 360 feet high and almost as wide; the entire Cathedral of Notre Dame could fit beneath the arch.
+This gargantuan monument is 110 meters (360 feet) high and almost as wide; the entire Cathedral of Notre Dame could fit beneath the arch.

 There are lots of other good places to see panoramas of Paris.